 Taking an international road trip does require a little more planning than shooting off down Route 66.
 But if you prepare in advance, you should have a great time.

-Most typical U.S. auto insurance policies aren’t valid in Mexico.
+Most typical U.S. auto insurance policies will not cover Mexico.
 So, if you’re heading south of the border, you’ll need additional coverage for the family wagon.
 GEICO, for example, has partners that offer Mexico-specific policies for cars, RVs and motorcycles.
 You can buy those plans for only as long as you’re in the country.

 Exploring Canada is a little simpler than visiting Mexico.
-If you’re a GEICO customer, your regular auto insurance policy will cover you in the Great White North.
+If you’re a GEICO customer, your regular auto insurance policy will cover you in Canada.
 Just remember to bring along proof of insurance, like your standard GEICO identification card.
 For Mexico, don’t forget to bring your proof of insurance and a copy of your policy along for the trip.

 Paper maps may be going the way of the dodo, but they’re great to have on an international road trip.
 Unlike online apps, they’ll work anywhere, and you don’t have to worry about racking up roaming charges or your battery power dying out.